 Photographer - Alieta Belle : Alieta studied Visual Arts at University and spent many years working the the field of digital media and videography.
 She loves collaborating with Lara Stone to capture artistic images for the label.
 Alieta teaches visual and media arts at school.
 She also enjoys experimenting with natural dyes and eco-prints, particularly concentrating on up-cycling garments.

 - Media, Business, Promotion - Chloe Decobert : After undergoing a Master's degree in Marketing, Business and Languages, Chloe went on to work several years in fashion in London and Paris.
 Starting off as an intern at UK fashion label L.K.
 Bennett, she then went on working with young designers from around the world during Paris Fashion Weeks.
-She truly believes Australia can be a centre for ethical fashion and now acts as an independent marketing and fashion consultant for young businesses.
+She truly believes Australia can be a centre for ethical fashion and now acts as an independent marketing and fashion consultant for young businesses (Marketing Made-to-Measure).